aws-samples/data-perimeter-policy-examples/vpc_endpoint_policies/README.md

         * `arn:aws:s3:::aws-neptune-notebook-<region>`
         * `arn:aws:s3:::aws-neptune-notebook-<region>/*`

 * *AWS-managed prefix lists.* AWS-managed EC2 prefix lists are sets of IP ranges for AWS services, maintained by AWS.
 They simplify referencing service IPs when configuring security groups and other VPC network controls.
-The API call is made by your principals to access AWS-managed prefixes might pass through the EC2 VPC endpoint.
+The API call to AWS-managed prefixes might pass through the EC2 VPC endpoint and is made by your principals.

     * [AWS managed prefix lists](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-aws-managed-prefix-lists.html)